FINANCIAL PRODUCTS

 1

-In order to trade, you need to open an investor account with a BYMA Member (ALYC).
+To trade, you need to open an investor account with a broker.

 Choose the instrument you want to trade.

-You need to submit a buy order, choosing the settlement cycle (Immediate Cash settlement or 24 hours), price and quantity.
+Submit a buy order, choosing the settlement cycle (same day or next business day settlement), price and quantity.

-If someone sells the instrument in the same condition you are looking to buy it, you will be able to complete the trade.
+If someone sells the instrument under the same conditions you are looking to buy, you will be able to complete the trade.

 Persona descubriendo la Educación financiera junto a los mejores especialistas que ofrece Byma en un portatil.